|Nutritional Guidelines (per serving)|

 |Servings: Serves 6|

 |Saturated Fat 8g||40%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Juicy and flavorful meatballs are so easy with this mixture of beef, bread crumbs, and Parmesan cheese.

-I used seasoned bread crumbs in this recipe because I was using the meatballs in a spaghetti sauce, but they would be great with other seasonings if you're making cocktail meatballs or using them in another type of recipe.
+We used seasoned breadcrumbs in this recipe because we were using the meatballs in a spaghetti sauce, but they would be great with other seasonings if you're making cocktail meatballs or using them in another type of recipe.
 Use them in pasta sauce, cheese sauce, a stroganoff sauce, or put them in the crockpot with barbecue sauce for a party.